battleaxedotco/tool-docs/docs/timelord/settings.md

     toolbar />

 ### Show settings
-Click the settings button on the Ps/An toolbars or right-click any pf the panels to open Settings
+Click the settings button on the Ps/An toolbars or right-click any of the panels to open Settings

 <Screenshot
     url="/timelord/settings.png"